 Brothers Taverna: When we lived in Salem previously, this place was just called Brothers and it was an inexpensive cafeteria-style restaurant.
 It’s a sit-down restaurant now.
 They have good breakfast and are the only place in Salem that has hashbrowns in addition to homefries.
 (I don’t know why hashbrowns are not popular in New England.)
 But my favorite thing so far on their menu is the chicken kabob dinner.
 The chicken is so tender it melts in your mouth and it comes with mashed potatoes and steamed vegetables.
 Writing this makes me want to walk over there and order that right now.

 Notch Brewing: Notch has a great beer selection.
 It’s popular in restaurants throughout MA, and it’s available in cans in the grocery stores.
 When you get it at the tap house, it just tastes even better.
 They have appetizers that change each.. month?
 I think?
 They’ll have Czech style apps, then change to German apps, etc. It’s a cool spot to hang out, especially in the summer when they have tables outside.

-⭐️ All Souls’ Lounge: Really cool vibe, great drinks, fancy grilled cheese sandwiches at a decent price.
+⭐️ All Souls’ Lounge: Really cool vibe, great drinks, fancy grilled cheese sandwiches and hot dogs at a decent price.
 Our go-to grown-up bar.
 It’s small though and can get pretty crowded.

 Jodi Bee Bakes- This is a vegan bakery and they have a lot of gluten free items.
 It’s all delicious.